oat-sa/taohub-articles/forge/qti/qti-creator.md

 #### Init the data binding

-You need to use taoQtiItem/qtiCreator/widgets/helpers/formElement to bind modification of any declared element of your form to callback function.\
+You need to use taoQtiItem/qtiCreator/widgets/helpers/formElement to bind modification of any declared element of your form to callback function.<br/>

 This callback will only be executed when the input is valid.
 To set your form element validation, please have a look on the exemple of the “define the template” section